 You can also encourage your patients to leave reviews on these sites and manage your reviews regularly.
 Keep in mind the rules we mentioned above regarding Yelp reviews and Google reviews.

 What is the ROI on Pay Per Click for Dental Practices?

 A holistic dental marketing strategy must include pay-per-click (PPC) campaigns.
 PPC is a paid search advertisement that appears when someone searches on a platform such as Google, Yelp, or Facebook.

 It can significantly enhance your search visibility and get new patients in the door.
 As a result, if your goal is to increase patient leads, a PPC campaign can be one of the best ways for you to achieve it.

 The benefits and costs can be calculated as follows:

 One thing to note when engaging in PPC is that time defines the success of your campaign.
-Each time a prospective patient clicks your ad, calls your dental office, and schedules and appointment, it has to happen quite quickly, or you have the potential to lose that lead.
+Each time a prospective patient clicks your ad, it should be simple for them to call your office or schedule an appointment.
+They’re likely to abandon the process if there are too many roadblocks.

 For example, when a prospective patient contacts your office after seeing your advertisement, you need a well-trained individual at the other end of the phone with a knack for closing the deal and confirming an appointment.

-The ad copy should also be enticing to make the prospective patient click it.
+Your ad copy should be enticing to make the prospective patient click it.
 Further, the ad should use keywords and location targeting accurately (or you’ll be wasting a lot of money).